vindarel/common-lisp-course-in-videos/README.md

 # Content

-*Total learning material: 7hr 12min and counting, in 51 lectures.
+*Total learning material: 8.40 hours and counting, in 61 lectures.
 Subtitles: english.*

 *Current rating (2024-12): 4.71 / 5 -thank you!*